aosabook/500lines/spreadsheet/chapter.md

           vals[coord] = NaN;
 ```

 Next we check if `sheet[coord]` is a number by converting it to numeric with prefix `+`, assigning the number to `x`, and comparing its string representation with the original string.
-If they differ, then we assign `x` to the original string:
+If they differ, then we set `x` to the original string:

 ```js
           // Turn numeric strings into numbers, so =A1+C1 works when both are numbers